 with

-where Kex ≡ k-ex/kex and the approximations refer to the case where
+Where Kex ≡ k-ex/kex and the approximations refer to the case where

 .
-The quality of this approximation can be assessed for the chemistry steps based on QM/MM simulation data, which was cited above for yeast and bacterial sirtuins.
+The quality of this approximation can be assessed for the chemistry steps based on QM/MM simulation data, which was cited above for yeast and bacterial sirtuins [27, 28].